 Guinea Pigs Yawn When They Feel Relaxed

-Guinea pigs will also yawn when they feel relaxed too.
+Guinea pigs will also yawn when they feel relaxed enough to lay flat too.
 You can usually tell when a guinea pig is yawning because they’re trying to relax when you don’t see any signs of stress and they’re generally calm.

 It can mean they’re comfortable enough around the other guinea pigs as well as yourself.